Our Tax Law Experience

 Innocent Spouse Relief.
 We assist spouses who face tax assessments, fines or penalties because of wrongful or illegal acts by their spouses or former spouses.

-Foreign Tax reporting/Offshore Voluntary Disclosure Initiative.
+Foreign Tax reporting/Offshore Voluntary Disclosure.
 We will work with you on your foreign reporting requirements, including reporting foreign bank account, trusts, corporations and property holdings.
 Also, we will assist you in disclosing to the Internal Revenue Service previously undisclosed foreign bank account under the current Offshore Voluntary Disclosure Initiative.
+However, this program is ending 9/28/2018.

-Contact us online or call us at 480-429-3360 to arrange an appointment for a private consultation.
+Call us at 480-429-3360 or email to arrange an appointment for a private consultation.
 Our office is open Monday through Friday from 9 am until 5 pm; evening and weekend appointments are available upon request.
 We are located in Kierland.